nschoe/nschoeslabs/articles/2016-05-26-Docker-Taming-the-Beast-Part-1.md

 - _Docker is **not** magic._
 Too often I see newcomers come on the #docker IRC chan asking about quick instructions to achieve X, Y and Z. Docker makes it relatively easy to _use_ very complex notions such as overlay file systems and control groups, but that doesn't mean it's trivial.
 One particular point on which I insist is that Docker does **not** replace system comprehension.
 If you find something difficult to understand, do not think that Docker is the solution.
 More often than not, Docker will actually add a layer of complexity and it might not be clear whether the problem comes from the application or from the fact that it's dockerized.
-Two days don't pass without someone coming on the #docker IRC chan and ask why its postgreSQL data were lost when he recreated the container, or why the Docker image he is building takes half his disk space.
+Two days don't pass without someone coming on the #docker IRC chan and ask why their postgreSQL data was lost when they recreated the container, or why the Docker image they are building takes half their disk space.
 In a word, you need to understand the underlying concept before using Docker.
 I have spent hours in the Docker documentation, and I have have doubts every time I use Docker for something new: am I really good enough in XYZ to replace the common method by Docker containers?

 If it was not concrete enough: don't try to containerize a postgreSQL database if you're not familiar with postgresql (can you do common administration tasks with `psql`?
 Do you know how to create, list, alter and delete tables? do you know how to save and backup your postgreSQL table?).